PhotoPay/photopay-android/README.md

 	intent.putExtra(ScanActivity.EXTRAS_SHOW_OCR_RESULT_MODE, (Parcelable) ShowOcrResultMode.STATIC_CHARS);
 	```

 * **`ScanActivity.EXTRAS_IMAGE_LISTENER`** - with this extra you can set your implementation of [ImageListener interface](https://photopay.github.io/photopay-android/com/microblink/image/ImageListener.html) that will obtain images that are being processed.
 Make sure that your [ImageListener](https://photopay.github.io/photopay-android/com/microblink/image/ImageListener.html) implementation correctly implements [Parcelable](https://developer.android.com/reference/android/os/Parcelable.html) interface with static [CREATOR](https://developer.android.com/reference/android/os/Parcelable.Creator.html) field.
 Without this, you might encounter a runtime error.
 For more information and example, see [Using ImageListener to obtain images that are being processed](#imageListener).
+By default, _ImageListener_ will receive all possible images that become available during recognition process.
+This will introduce performance penalty because most of those images will probably not be used so sending them will just waste time.
+To control which images should become available to _ImageListener_, you can also set [ImageMetadata settings](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) with `ScanActivity.EXTRAS_IMAGE_METADATA_SETTINGS`

+* **`ScanActivity.EXTRAS_IMAGE_METADATA_SETTINGS`** - with this extra you can set [ImageMetadata settings](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) which will define which images will be sent to [ImageListener interface](https://photopay.github.io/photopay-android/com/microblink/image/ImageListener.html) given via `ScanActivity.EXTRAS_IMAGE_LISTENER` extra.
+If _ImageListener_ is not given via Intent, then this extra has no effect.
+You can see example usage of _ImageMetadata Settings_ in chapter [Obtaining various metadata with _MetadataListener_](#metadataListener) and in provided demo apps.

 ## <a name="recognizerView"></a> Embedding `RecognizerView` into custom scan activity
-This section will discuss how to embed `RecognizerView` into your scan activity and perform scan.
+This section will discuss how to embed [RecognizerView](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerView.html) into your scan activity and perform scan.

 1. First make sure that `RecognizerView` is a member field in your activity.
 This is required because you will need to pass all activity's lifecycle events to `RecognizerView`.
 2. It is recommended to keep your scan activity in one orientation, such as `portrait` or `landscape`.
 Setting `sensor` as scan activity's orientation will trigger full restart of activity whenever device orientation changes.
 This will provide very poor user experience because both camera and _PhotoPay_ native library will have to be restarted every time.
 There are measures for this behaviour and will be discussed [later](#scanOrientation).